NFPA 70E – Standard for Electrical Safety in The Workplace

 NFPA 70E specifies requirements for safe work practices to protect personnel by reducing exposure to major electrical hazards.
 It is intended to help companies comply with OSHA 1910 Subpart S and OSHA 1926 Subpart K.

 The 2018 update to the standard included an arc flash assessment tool that helps users determine safe work practices, an arc flash boundary and the appropriate PPE – if an arc flash hazard exists.

 Current Edition: 2024

 Working with electricity can be dangerous.
 Engineers, electricians, and other professionals work with electricity directly, including working on overhead lines, cable harnesses and circuit assemblies.
 Others, such as office workers and sales people, work with electricity indirectly and may also be exposed to electrical hazards.

-According to the Electrical Safety Foundation International (ESFI), there were 126 electrical fatalities in and 2,220 non-fatal electrical injuries involving days away from work in 2020.
+According to the Electrical Safety Foundation International (ESFI), there were 126 electrical fatalities and 2,220 non-fatal electrical injuries involving days away from work in 2020.
 Construction and extraction; installation, maintenance and repair; building and grounds cleaning and transportation and material moving were the top occupations involving electrical fatalities.
-A third of electrical fatalities occurred in workers who were 25 – 34; 21% involved those in the 34 – 44 age range; 18% in the 45-54 age range; 17% in workers aged 55 – 64 and 7% in workers between the ages of 20 – 24.
+A third of electrical fatalities occurred in workers who were 25–34 years old; 21% involved those in the 34–44 age range; 18% in the 45-54 age range; 17% in workers aged 55–64 and 7% in workers between the ages of 20–24.
 The median number of days away from work for nonfatal electrical injuries in 2020 was three.
 Electrical shocks accounted for 1,610 of the non-fatal electrical injuries while burns accounted for 620.

 - Whenever possible, turn off electrical power during the work being done and verify that it stays off until the task is completed.
 This can be done by: individual qualified employee control; simple lockout/tagout or complex lockout/tagout.